Julian-Mostbauer/RuneCollection/rune-wiki/content/effect-runes.md

 title = "Effect Runes"
 +++

-Effect runes can be used to add **effects** to your spells.
-They make your spells unique.
+# Effect Runes

+**Summary**

+Effect runes define what a rune setup does when it resolves.
+They determine the form of the magical outcome (blast, charm, summoning, etc.), its base mechanical effect, and which modifiers may alter its potency, area, or duration.

+**How to read an effect entry**

+- Name — short description
+- Mechanics — step-by-step mechanical resolution
+- Modifiers — common modifiers and their mechanical changes
+- Example — quick use case

 ## Area

-> Creates an area around spell invocation
+**Area** — Creates a persistent or instantaneous area centered on the invocation point.

-### Modifiers
+**Mechanics:**

+- Determine origin (Targeting rune provides point).
+- Calculate radius (base radius ± Range modifiers).
+- Apply the effect to creatures and objects that begin their turn or enter the area, depending on the effect.

+**Modifiers**

-    - Fire: Sets area on fire, dealing crc d4 + 1 fire damage
+- Fire: Ignites the area; creatures that enter or start their turn in the area take crc d4 + 1 fire damage.
-- Range: Increases radius of area by 2 ft
+- Range: Increases radius by 2 ft per step.

+**Example**

+A 10-foot area of searing flame set at the caster's command.
+Enemies who enter or stand within are burned each round.

 ## Explosion

-> Creates a blast that radiates outward from the target point
+**Explosion** — A single instant blast that radiates outward from the target point.

-### Modifiers
+**Mechanics:**

+- On resolution, choose the impact point.
+- Roll area-of-effect checks and apply damage and secondary effects to all creatures within the radius.

+**Modifiers**

-- Fire: Adds fire damage equal to crc d6 + 2
+- Fire: Adds fire damage equal to crc d6 + 2.
-- Git push: Pushes creatures 10ft away
+- Git push: (Fluff) Pushes creatures 10 ft away from the center.
-- Git pull: Pushes creatures 10ft towards the center
+- Git pull: (Fluff) Pulls creatures 10 ft toward the center.
-- Merge conflict: Inflicts crc d8 psychic damage
+- Merge conflict: (Fluff) Inflicts crc d8 psychic damage.
-- Range: Increases explosion radius by 5 ft
+- Range: Increases explosion radius by 5 ft.
-- Intensity: Increases damage dice by one step (d4→d6→d8→d10→d12)
+- Intensity: Increase damage dice one step (d4 → d6 → d8 → d10 → d12).

+**Example**

+A thrown rune detonates at a point, dealing force and elemental damage in a 15-foot radius.

-## Enchantment runes
+## Enchantment

-> Applies a magical effect of type _ to target(s), with a save of _ and a duration of _.
-The target can make the save to break free every turn.

-### Sub runes
+**Enchantment** — Binds magical conditions to targets (charm, fear, sleep, slow).

+**Mechanics:**

+- Choose targets per the targeting rune.
+- Targets must make the listed saving throw (typically Wisdom or Constitution).
+- On failed save, the effect applies for the listed duration.
+Targets may repeat the save as specified.

+**Subrunes**

-- Charm: Target must make Wisdom save or be charmed for 1 minute (base)
+- Charm: Target makes Wisdom save or is charmed for 1 minute (base).
-- Fear: Target must make Wisdom save or be frightened for 1 minute (base)
+- Fear: Target makes Wisdom save or is frightened for 1 minute (base).
-- Sleep: Target must make Constitution save or fall unconscious for 1 minute (base)
+- Sleep: Target makes Constitution save or falls unconscious for 1 minute (base).
-- Slow: Target's speed is halved for 1 minute (base) and can only take one action per turn
+- Slow: Target's speed is halved for 1 minute (base); affected creatures can take only one action on their turn.

-### Modifiers
+**Modifiers**

-- Saves++: +1 to the save dc
+- Saves++: +1 to the effect's save DC.
-- Duration: increases duration by 20%, or at least one full round
+- Duration: Increase duration by 20% (or at least one full round).

+**Example**

+A caster places an Enchantment:Charm on a guard; the guard must succeed on a Wisdom save to resist or be friendly for the encounter.

 ## Conjuration

-> Creates temporary magical constructs or summons

-### Modifiers
+**Conjuration** — Summons creatures, constructs, or temporary magical objects.

+**Mechanics:**

+- Determine creature/stat block and duration per rune and modifiers.
+- Summoned entities act on the caster's initiative unless otherwise specified.

+**Modifiers**

-- Wall: Creates a barrier that blocks movement and line of sight
+- Wall: Creates a temporary barrier that blocks movement and line of sight.
-- Weapon: Summons a spectral weapon that attacks independently
+- Weapon: Summons a spectral weapon that attacks under simple commands.
-- Creature: Summons a temporary ally to fight alongside the caster
+- Creature: Summons a temporary ally with limited HP and actions.
-- Duration: Increases effect duration by 1 minute
+- Duration: Increase effect duration by 1 minute per step.

+**Example**

+Conjuration:Creature summons a loyal wisp that distracts enemies for 3 rounds.

+**Notes**

+- Flavor names like "Git push" and "Merge conflict" are intentional whimsical modifiers; convert to campaign-appropriate terms if desired.